Dabronzo/DJFlamingo/README.md

 #### My gigs history

-- This page displays a table with the gigs that the date is already in the past.
-This page is only for a quick view on the gigs history and is paginated for better user experience.
+- This page displays a table with the gigs, date of which is already in the past.
+This page is only for a quick look at the gigs history and is paginated for a better user experience.

 <br/>